 When choosing a title the committee considers many things, including if it appeals to a wide audience and resonates with the citizens of the Greater Concord, NH community; whether it appeals to all age groups from teens to older adults; whether the themes of the book are relevant to the times and community and lend to open and robust discussion; whether the themes of the book lend to library programming at all age levels; whether the book is available in a multitude of formats; and whether the themes of the book vary from years prior.

-If you would like to recommend a book for Concord Reads 2020, please submit a recommendation form!
+If you would like to recommend a book for Concord Reads, please submit an entry for recommendation!

 Past Concord Reads Programs

 2020: Unfortunately, due to the Covid-19 pandemic Concord Reads did not take place in 2020.

 2019: Ghost of the Innocent Man by Benjamin Rachlin

 2017: Adrift: 76 Days Lost at Sea by Steve Callahan

 2016: When Books went to War by Molly Guptil Manning

 2008: Animal, Vegetable, Miracle by Barbara Kingsolver